Sweet Potato Coconut Pie with Marshmallow Meringue

 - While processing, gradually add water just until moist crumbs form.
 Shape into a disk; wrap in plastic and refrigerate for 30 minutes or until easy to handle.

 - Preheat oven to 425°.
 Roll out pastry to fit a 9-in. deep-dish pie plate.
 Transfer to pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges or decorate with pastry cutouts as desired.
-Line unpricked pastry with a double thickness of heavy-duty foil.
-Fill with dried beans, uncooked rice or pie weights.
+Trim pastry to 1/2 in. beyond edge of plate; flute or press edges.
+Refrigerate until ready to fill.

 - For filling, in a small saucepan, combine the coconut milk, brown sugar and cream cheese.
 Cook and stir until smooth.
 Transfer to a large bowl; cool 5 minutes.
 Whisk in the sweet potatoes, eggs, lemon juice, vanilla, salt and cinnamon.
 Pour into crust.

 - Place marshmallow creme in a separate large bowl; fold in a third of the egg white mixture, then fold in the remaining mixture.
 If necessary, beat again until stiff glossy peaks form.